lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 In this section, the message sizes are calculated for TLS 1.3.
 The major changes compared to DTLS 1.3 are that the record header is smaller, the handshake headers is smaller, and that Connection ID is not supported.

 TLS Assumptions:

-- Minimum number of algorithms and cipher suites offered
+* Minimum number of algorithms and cipher suites offered
-- Curve25519, ECDSA with P-256, AES-CCM_8, SHA-256
+* Curve25519, ECDSA with P-256, AES-CCM_8, SHA-256
-- Length of key identifiers: 4 bytes
+* Length of key identifiers: 4 bytes
-- TLS RPK with point compression (saves 32 bytes)
+* TLS RPK with point compression (saves 32 bytes)
-- Only mandatory TLS extentions
+* Only mandatory TLS extensions

+For the PSK calculations, {{Ulfheim-TLS13}} was a useful resource, while for RPK calculations we followed the work of {{IoT-Cert}}.

 ### Message Sizes RPK + ECDHE